-As of December 31, 2015, the Company operated 7,181 tower sites across Indonesia comprising 6,674 towers (including 431 microcell sites) with 11,276 tenancies, for a tenancy ratio of 1.69x.
-Besides, the Company also operated 469 shelter-only sites, 38 indoor DAS networks, and 2,541 km of fiber optic networks throughout Indonesia, including approximately 1,500 km in the Greater Jakarta Region.
+As of December 31, 2017, the Company owned and operated 6,935 tower sites across Indonesia with a total of 6,895 towers comprising 6,333 macro towers and 562 microcell poles, with 11,774 tenancies, for a tenancy ratio of 1.71x.
+Besides, the Company also operated 2 shelter-only sites, 38 indoor DAS networks, and 2,847 km of fiber optic networks throughout Indonesia, including 1,574 km in the Greater Jakarta Region.

 STP has two tower categories, Greenfield Towers and Rooftop Towers.

 Greenfield Towers are standalone towers that require more space and are usually located in rural areas.

 Rooftop Towers are towers that are located on rooftops of buildings and are usually used in more urban areas.

 This widely used three-legged self-supporting tower has the ability to carry moderate to heavy accessory loads.
 Built with tubular legs without the use of supporting cables, this tubular design features improved strength-per-pound ratio.
 Engineered to meet your height requirements, this tower is appropriate for nearly all communication applications.Ground Base Towers